General rules about filming in Greater Copenhagen

 Strædet: Parallel to the main pedestrian street Strøget runs "Strædet" - an excellent opportunity for filming the old Copenhagen.

 Strøget: The most charming part of Strøget is called Amagertorv where you will find the renowned Stork Fountain, plenty of cafes and shops, and a beautifully renovated pavement.
 This is the place to film all kinds of people as they walk by or sit down for a cup of coffee.

-The Copenhagen Lakes: Three lakes in the center of Copenhagen offer a green breathing space from the traffic.
+The Copenhagen Lakes: Three lakes in the centre of Copenhagen offer a green breathing space from the traffic.

-Ørestad - Copenhagen’s modern center for culture, media, and communication technology.
+Ørestad - Copenhagen’s modern centre for culture, media, and communication technology.